- Common Name

 - Tockus erythrorhynchus

-- Red-billed hornbills have a thin, red bill and pale head with dark gray, neck and white face.
-Their body is sooty brown with white stripe down center, white belly, black with white spotted primaries, and black tail.
+- Red-billed hornbills have a thin, red bill and a pale head with a dark gray neck and white face.
+Their body is grayish brown with a white stripe down the center.
+They have a white belly, black and white spotted primaries, and a black tail.
 Males and females are similar in appearance, but males are slightly larger.

 - Life Span

 - These birds can live up to 15 years.

 - These birds can be found in Angola, Botswana, Cameroon, Central African Republic, Chad, Ethiopia, Gambia, Ghana, Guinea, Kenya, Malawi, Mali, Mauritania, Mozambique, Namibia, Niger, Nigeria, Senegal, Somalia, South Africa, South Sudan, Sudan, Tanzania, Uganda, Zambia, and Zimbabwe.

 - This species can be found in dry forests, savannahs and shrublands in tropical and subtropical climates.
 They can be found at elevations up to 2,100 m (6,900 ft.).

 - The global population size has not been officially quantified, but the species is reported to be widespread and locally common.